dialchain/dial/README.md

 ### Final Neighborhood Protocol (NP)
 The final neighborhood protocol is computed in the first minute of the subsequent time window by publishers of the respective NHost of the expiring time window.
 The change date is the last second of the expiring time window.
-- NPs are sent to publishers of the TWHost of he expiring time window for the computation of the final time window protocol.
+- NPs are sent to publishers of the TWHost of the expiring time window for the computation of the final time window protocol.
 - NPs are sent to publishers of their hosting neighborhood in the new time window, in the context of the transfer of responsibility.
 These publishers will custody this protocol till the end of their own time window.
 These publishers also verify the proocols and forward them to the corresponding TWHost of the old time window in the new time window.

 ### Final Time Window Protocol (TWP)